 "You weren't born with your powers goin' full force, it just happened one day.
 It ain't something that is goin' to go away if you ignore it.
 You might be able to hide it, but it'll always be there.
 You had to learn to accept that it was part of you.
 Once you did that, you adjusted to life with your powers.
 This isn't any different.
-Accept it happened, it's a part of you learned to control that part of you.
-This is no different, kid."
+Accept it happened; it's a part of you.
+Learn to control that part of you.
+This ain't any different, kid."

 It had been a few days since my 'meeting' with Wolverine.
 His words kept playing around in my mind, blending in with what Dad had said in his office.

 Deal with it.